certhub/certhub/doc/certhub-dehydrated-run.1.md

 # SYNOPSIS

-certhub-dehydrated-run instance-directory dehydrated [dehydrated-args...]
+certhub-dehydrated-run output-cert-file input-csr-file dehydrated [dehydrated-args...]

 # DESCRIPTION

-Runs the given *dehydrated* binary with CSR read from instance-directory.
-Writes the resulting certificate to the instance-directory as well.
+Runs the given *dehydrated* binary with CSR read from input-csr-file.
+Writes the resulting certificate to the output-cert-file as well.

 # EXAMPLES